nlepagnez/ESI-PublicContent/Documentations/Deployment-MES-OnPremises.md

 ![alt text](https://github.com/nlepagnez/ESI-PublicContent/blob/main/Documentations/Images/Image07.png)
    4. Fill all the required information required by the script
 ![alt text](https://github.com/nlepagnez/ESI-PublicContent/blob/main/Documentations/Images/Image08.png)
    5. Enter the **Name** of your environement the Environment name.
 This name will be displayed in your workbook.
-You should choose the name of your Exchange organization.
+You should choose the name of your Exchange organization
+      1. This is a mandoatory information
+      2. Text information are only allower no GUID
    6. By default, choose '**Def'** as Default analysis.
    7. Choose **OP** for On-Premises
    8. If necessary, update the path for the location of **Exchange BIN path**
    9. Enter the **time when you want** the script to run (format : hh:mmAM or hh:mmPM):
    10. Specify the **account** and its password that will be used to run the script in the Scheduled Task (**Remember this account needs to be part of the Organization Management group**)

 **Here the scheduled task, after the script completion**